-The ‘art track Zeewolde’ is a seven kilometre route passing through an open air exhibition of high quality sculptural art.
-This sculpture park flows out into the pond that is surrounded by green slopes, it is here that the art pavilion “The Imagination” is located.
+Text description provided by the architects.
+The 'art track Zeewolde' is a seven kilometre route passing through an open air exhibition of high quality sculptural art.
+This sculpture park flows out into the pond that is surrounded by green slopes, it is here that the art pavilion "The Imagination" is located.

 Initially, the project was allocated a site hidden behind a school and sports complex.
 Eventually the site was exchanged for a prime location in the middle of the water at the end of the 'art track', here the pavilion acts as an organizational centre for events, exhibitions and lectures.

 The art track owes a lot of its reputation to the sculpture by Richard Serra called Sea Level.
 The elongated shape of the pavilion stems from Serra's black concrete wall.
 Inspiration for the design was also taken from the construction barns, the first building built in the Polder.
 There was a limited budget for the pavilion and this type of construction is especially cheap to manufacture.
 All of the trusses are identical but they are all placed at a slightly different angle creating an elegantly twisted roofscape.

 This subtle rotation causes a tectonic fault in the ridge where the trusses almost meet.
 The shifted roof surfaces subsequently provide indirect daylight.
 The roof is constructed of profiled steel sheeting and cladded with corrugated aluminium on the exterior.
 Internally the steel sheeting covered, partly, with gypsum plasterboard.
 Office spaces, rest rooms, storage and a little library space are placed in the main volume as two autonomous wooden boxes.